-Progress during the 2003/04 season includes:
+Progress during the 2004/05 season includes:

-- Aerial overview mapping (Heli-GPS) was conducted in the summer of 2003 on the western portions of TFL 30 to assess beetle populations with the remainder of the TFL area having the 2002 beetle sites "grown" utilizing the FORHEAL data base.
-No ground data was collected in 2003. - The Sanitation Harvest Index was calculated with the following assumptions in place for individual epicenters: a) the area of the epicenter is 3.14 hectares based upon a 100 metre radius about a point and b) stand density was set a 350 stems per hectare and 100% of the stems were "host species."
+- Aerial overview mapping (Heli-GPS) was conducted in the summer of 2004 on the western portions of TFL 30 to assess beetle populations with the remainder of the TFL area having the 2003 beetle sites "grown" utilizing the FORHEAL data base.
+No ground data was collected in 2004. - The Sanitation Harvest Index was calculated with the following assumptions in place for individual epicenters: a) the area of the epicenter is 3.14 hectares based upon a 100 metre radius about a point and b) stand density was set a 350 stems per hectare and 100% of the stems were "host species."
 The sanitation harvest index was calculated for each identified site and the following averages were taken for three areas of the TFL: North TFL (IBM) SHI= 27-LOW Ranking, South TFL (IBM) SHI=28-LOW, East TFL (IBM) SHI-143- LOW and East TFL (IBS) SHI-30 LOW. - In summary, the SHI are consistent with the target indicator (<1000 SHI) in consideration of the active beetle management activities within the DFA.
-The range of SHI is generally interpreted as follows: 0-599=low priority, 600-999=moderate priority, and > 1000 = high priority. - Two of the areas with SHI >1000 identified in 2003 were addressed during the 2003/2004 winter harvest program in cutblocks GIS057 and GIS058.
+The range of SHI is generally interpreted as follows: 0-599=low priority, 600-999=moderate priority, and > 1000 = high priority.

-The objective has been met in 2003/04.
+The objective has been met in 2004/05.